Balban

-His original name was Baha Ud Din.
+His original name was Baha-ud-Din.
 He was an Ilbari Turk.
-When he was young he was captured by the Mongols, taken to Ghazni and sold to Khawaja Jamal ud-din of Basra, a Sufi.
+When he was young he was captured by the Mongols, taken to Ghazni and sold to Khawaja Jamal-ud-din of Basra, a Sufi.
 The latter then brought him to Delhi in 1232 along with other slaves, and all of them were purchased by Iltutmish.
 Balban belonged to the famous group of 40 Turkic slaves of Iltutmish.

-Ghiyas made several conquests, some of them as vizier.
-He routed the Mewatis that harassed Delhi and reconquered Bengal, all while successfully facing the Mongol threat, during which his son died.
+Ghayas made several conquests, some of them as wazir.
+He routed the people of Mewat that harassed Delhi and reconquered Bengal, all while successfully facing the Mongol threat, during which his son died.
 After his death in 1287, his grandson Qaiqabad was nominated sultan, though his rule undermined the success made under his grandfather's reign.

-In spite of having only a few military achievements, Balban reformed civil and military lines that earned him a stable and prosperous government granting him the position, along with Shams ud-din Iltutmish and the later Alauddin Khalji, one of the most powerful rulers of Delhi Sultanate.
+In spite of having only a few military achievements, Balban reformed civil and military lines that earned him a stable and prosperous government granting him the position, along with Shams ud-Din Iltutmish and the later Alauddin Khalji, one of the most powerful rulers of Delhi Sultanate.

 Early life

 He was the son of a Central Asian Turkic noble.
-As a child, he was captured by the Mongols and sold as a slave to Khwaja Jamal ud-din Basri.Khwaja brought him to Delhi where he and the other slaves were bought by Sultan Shams-ud-din Iltutmish, himself a captured Ilbari Turk in origin, in 1232.
+As a child, he was captured by the Mongols and sold as a slave to Khwaja Jamal ud-din Basri.
+Khwaja brought him to Delhi where he and the other slaves were bought by Sultan Shams-ud-din Iltutmish, himself a captured Ilbari Turk in origin in 1232.

 Balban was first appointed as a simple water carrier, but quickly rose to the position of Khasdar (king's personal attendant) by the Sultan.
 He became one of the most notable of the forty Turkic nobles of Delhi, or the Chalissa.
 During the reign of Razia Sultan, he was the amir-i-shikar or lord of the hunt, a position of some importance at the time, having military and political responsibilities.
-After her overthrow, he made rapid strides in the subsequent reigns, earning the fief of Rewari under Bahram Shah, and later became the Jagir(lord) of Hansi, which was an important fief.
+After her overthrow, he made rapid strides in the subsequent reigns, earning the fief of Rewari under Bahram Shah, and later became the Jagirdar (lord) of Hansi, which was an important fief.

 Balban was instrumental in the overthrow of Ala ud din Masud, installing Nasiruddin Mahmud as Sultan and himself as his Vizier from 1246 to 1265.
 Mahmud married one of Balban's daughters.
 Balban also installed Kishlu Khan, his younger brother, as lord chamberlain (Amir-i Hajib) and appointed his cousin, Sher Khan, to the Jagir of Lahore and Bhatinda.

 Balban's position did not go unnoticed by the other nobles and there was some resentment.
 His main antagonist was Imad ud-din Raihan, who in works written after Balban's time, is characterized as a Hindu Murtad (who revoked Islam), although some claim him to be of Turkic origin as well.
 Imad ud-din managed to persuade the Sultan that Balban was an usurper.
 Balban and his kin were dismissed and even challenged in combat.
-However, negotiations between Balban and the Sultan had brought to the dismission of Imad ud din at 1254, and Balban was reinstalled.
+However, negotiations between Balban and the Sultan led to the dismissal of Imad ud din at 1254, and Balban was reinstated.